zhuoqyin/rgeogo/README.md

-gogeo
+rgogeo
 =====

-geo functions in golang
+a reverse geocoding lib in go